Program Design, Monitoring and Evaluation

 Course Overview

-Humanitarian interventions take place in conflict-affected and politically-sensitive contexts.
-Humanitarian actors have the ethical responsibility to ensure that their work has a positive impact and avoids doing harm.
-Moreover, there is increasing pressure from donors that limited resources are used in programs to maximize relevance, effectiveness, efficacy, efficiency, impact, and sustainability of funded programs.
-Accordingly, design, monitoring, and evaluation (DME) have become indispensable parts of humanitarian and peacebuilding programming.
-This course is designed to prepare students to design, monitor, and evaluate humanitarian interventions.
-It will feature case studies, hands-on exercises, and specialist guest lectures to develop familiarity with planning tools, evaluation types and designs, metrics and indicators, data collection methods, and human subjects research ethics.
-Students will be required for their final project to produce an evaluation plan for an appropriate intervention of their choosing.
+Humanitarian interventions often take place in conflict-affected and politically-sensitive contexts.
+Humanitarian actors have the ethical responsibility to ensure that their work avoids doing harm as they seek to respond to needs.
+Moreover, there is increasing pressure from donors that limited resources are used in programs to maximize relevance, effectiveness, efficacy, efficiency, impact and sustainability of funded programs.
+Accordingly, design, monitoring and evaluation (DME) have become indispensable parts of humanitarian and peacebuilding programming.
+This course is designed to prepare students to design, monitor and evaluate humanitarian interventions.
+To develop familiarity with common humanitarian tools and to consider the implications of our DME choices, this course will feature both hands-on and reflective exercises.
+Topics will include: needs assessments, evaluation types and designs, metrics and indicators, data collection methods and human subjects research ethics.
+For their final project, students will be required to produce an evaluation plan for an appropriate intervention of their choosing.

 Start